RevenueHunt/docs/docs/how-to-guides/create-first-quiz.md

 To test the quiz, you'll have to save the changes and preview it.

 1. **Publish the changes**: Click [`Publish`](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-builder_1) on the top-right menu.
 Don't worry, clicking `Publish` will not automatically add the quiz to your website.
 It will simply save the changes and allow you to preview the quiz.
 2. **Preview the quiz**: Click [`Preview`](https://docs.revenuehunt.com/reference/quiz-builder/#quiz-builder_1) to test the quiz you've created in a new window.

+    !!! tip
         You can test the quiz as much as you like as long as you always open a new preview window.
 These test responses done as admin are automatically removed after 1 hour to not add to your usage quota.

 ## Step 5: Publish the Quiz on Your website